laravel/nova-docs/4.0/upgrade.md

 ### Removal Of `laravel-nova` NPM Dependency

 Previous versions of Nova required the `laravel-nova` NPM package.
 In 4.0, this is no longer the case as each mixin has been integrated into Nova itself.
-To upgrade any custom packages you've created, you must update your `webpack.mix.js` file to define an alias to `vendor/laravel/nova/resources/js/mixins/packages.js`:
+To upgrade any custom packages you've created, you must update your `webpack.mix.js` file to define an alias to Nova's `resources/js/mixins/packages.js`.

+Custom package requires `laravel/nova` directly can refer to `vendor/laravel/nova` path under custom package vendors:

 ```js
 let mix = require('laravel-mix')